 RSVP is one of the largest networks of volunteers in the nation.
 Each year, nearly 430,000 adults age 55+ provide community service through RSVP programs.
 As part of the Corporation for National and Community Service through Senior Corps, RSVP engages nearly 5 million Americans in service each year.

 Applications for the program can be picked up at the Stand Up For Salem/Salem Main Street office in Fenwick Plaza, Suite 107.
-For more information call Christina Doyle, RSVP Coordinator at 609-822-1108 extension 331 or Jody Veler, Host Site Coordinator at Stand Up For Salem Inc. at 856-759-4097.
+For more information call Christina Doyle, RSVP Coordinator at 609-822-1108 extension 331 or Stand Up For Salem's Host Site Coordinator at 856-759-4097.